Evaluation Tasks: Building Blocks for GenAI Evaluation¶

 - Assertions first: Use

-AssertionTaskfor fast validation before expensive LLM calls - Conditional gates: Use
+AssertionTaskfor fast structural validation before expensive LLM calls - Trace gates early: Use

 condition=Trueto prevent unnecessary downstream evaluation - Minimize dependencies: Only depend on tasks whose outputs you actually need